n8n-io/n8n-docs/docs/nodes/creating-nodes/create-node.md

-# Creating your first node
+# Creating Your First Node

 Today, you will learn how to create your first node for n8n.